 Year 1 (Level 7)

-In discussion with the Programme Leader the dissertation, an appropriate work-related project may contribute to the 15-20,000 word piece of work.
+In discussion with the Programme Leader, an appropriate work-related project may contribute to the assessment.

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions.